bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 Reverts a change.

-The request body does not need to include a link:#revert-input[ RevertInput] entity if no review comment is added.
+The request body does not need to include a `RevertInput` entity if no review comment is added.

 _Request_
 ```